Eliav2/react-responsive-overflow-list/README.md

 }
 ```

+> 🎯 **Try it yourself**: The [live demo](https://eliav2.github.io/react-responsive-overflow-list/) includes interactive examples where you can resize containers to see the responsive behavior in real-time.

 ## Technical Details

+### How It Works

+The `OverflowList` component uses a sophisticated three-phase measurement strategy to determine exactly how many items can fit within the container constraints.
+This approach ensures accurate overflow detection while maintaining optimal performance.

-### Measurement Strategy
+#### Three-Phase Measurement Strategy

-The component uses a three-phase approach:
+The component operates in three distinct phases, each serving a specific purpose:

+1. **"measuring" Phase**

-1. **"measuring"** - Renders all items to calculate positions and determine how many fit
+   - Renders all items to calculate their positions and dimensions
+   - Uses `getBoundingClientRect()` to measure actual rendered sizes
+   - Determines how many items fit within the specified `maxRows` constraint
+   - This phase is invisible to users but essential for accurate calculations

+2. **"measuring-overflow-indicator" Phase**

-2. **"measuring-overflow-indicator"** - Tests if overflow indicator fits without creating new row
+   - Tests whether the overflow indicator (e.g., "+3 more" button) fits without creating a new row
+   - If the overflow indicator would cause a new row to appear, removes the last visible item
+   - This ensures the overflow indicator doesn't inadvertently increase the row count
+   - Uses geometric calculations to determine if the overflow element's middle point exceeds the last row's bottom boundary

+3. **"normal" Phase**
-3. **"normal"** - Shows final stable state with proper item count
+   - Shows the final stable state with the correct number of visible items
+   - This is the only phase visible to users
+   - Maintains this state until container dimensions change

+#### Browser Painting Synchronization

+The component leverages React's rendering cycle and browser painting mechanisms for optimal performance:

+- **When `flushImmediately=true` (default)**: Uses `flushSync()` to synchronously update the DOM and immediately measure dimensions.
+This prevents flickering but may impact performance during rapid resize events.

+- **When `flushImmediately=false`**: Uses `requestAnimationFrame()` to defer updates until the next paint cycle.
+This avoids forced reflows and improves performance but may cause slight visual flickering during resize.

+The measurement process works by:

+1. Letting the browser paint the current state
+2. Synchronously measuring element positions and dimensions
+3. Calculating the optimal number of visible items
+4. Updating the DOM with the new state

-### Performance
+#### Performance Optimizations

-- Uses `ResizeObserver` for efficient resize detection
+- **ResizeObserver Integration**: Uses `ResizeObserver` for efficient resize detection without polling
-- Optimized re-renders with `React.memo` and careful state management
+- **React.memo**: Optimized re-renders with careful state management
-- Simple default overflow element for minimal bundle impact
-- Configurable flush behavior: `flushImmediately=true` (default) avoids flickering but may impact performance, `flushImmediately=false` improves performance but may cause slight flickering
+- **Minimal Re-renders**: Only updates when the number of visible items actually changes
+- **Efficient DOM Queries**: Batches DOM measurements to minimize layout thrashing

+#### Edge Cases Handled

+- **Single Item Overflow**: When only one item is provided and it's wider than the container
+- **Minimum Items**: Respects `minVisibleItems` to ensure critical items remain visible
+- **Maximum Items**: Honors `maxVisibleItems` to prevent excessive rendering
+- **Dynamic Content**: Handles items with varying sizes and responsive content

 ### Advanced Overflow Elements

 The default overflow element is intentionally simple.
-For more advanced features like dropdowns or complex UI frameworks, you can create custom overflow renderers:
+For more advanced features like dropdowns or complex UI frameworks, you can create custom overflow renderers.
+The examples below show different approaches you can take:

+> 💡 **Creating Your Own Wrappers**: In real-world applications, it's expected that you'll wrap OverflowList with your own components tailored to your specific needs, design system, and UI framework.
+The examples below are demonstrations of what's possible.

 #### With Radix UI